katemml/brain-health/README.md

 ```
 here human is opinion.
 ```
- dressed up like a millionaire
+ dressed up like a mi
+ llionaire
  ```
 3. sentences with hint words at the front
 ```